-Better software for Better research-

 Who are we?
 The teams behind the programme

-Library’s Scholarly Communications Team
+Library’s Scholarly Communications

 The Library’s Scholarly Communications Team provides specialist services to support researchers at the University of Sheffield.
 They offer guidance on making your research outputs open access, and give support on good practice in research data management, copyright and licensing as well as open research more broadly.